Rakesh9100/CalcDiverse/Calculators/Short-URL-Calculator/Readme.md

 # <p align="center">Short URL Calculator</p>

 ## Description :-
-In this calculator I have an api that take your long url and convert it into the short URL
+In this calculator We have an api that takes your long url and converts it into the short URL.

 ## Tech Stacks:-